 To view full bios, click on the names below.

-VICE CHAIR - Julie Grimes
+CHAIR - Julie Grimes

 MIAMI, FL – Julie Grimes is the Managing Partner of the Hilton Bentley Hotel in Miami, FL overseeing the hotel’s strategic direction and operation; and Executive Director, Heafey-Bentley Management playing an extensive role in the company’s real estate and hotel development successes.

 Grimes is an innovative, active and well-respected community leader in the City of Miami.
 In 2007, she co-founded the Hospitality Institute in Overtown connecting Miami inner city residents with opportunities in the local hospitality industry.
 Since this time, over 1,000 inner city residents have received hospitality training through the Institute with over 300 connecting directly to jobs.
 Through her leadership, Miami Dade College became a primary player, hosting the Institute and providing infrastructure need for sustainability.

 After the devastating hurricanes in Haiti in 2008, City of Miami, Mayor Manuel Diaz appointed Grimes as Chairperson, Operation Hope for Haiti to spearhead a group of community leaders in providing a sustained response to the crisis through a partnership with World Vision.
 Since that time, Operation Hope for Haiti raised over $700K to support WVs holistic interventions in rural Haiti and over $500K in earthquake relief aid.